 How can I find an abortion provider?

-It’s hard to find accurate information on the number of abortion providers.
+It’s hard to find accurate information on the number of abortion providers in Canada.
 Action Canada for Sexual Health and Rights has an infographic on their website that has been widely shared, but its data is from 2014.
 Because of ongoing stigma, many abortion providers keep a low profile, which can make it challenging to search online for a provider near you.

 The Choice Connect app is a free, confidential tool for locating a nearby provider.
 The National Abortion Federation and Action Canada for Sexual Health and Rights both offer free, confidential hotlines to provide counselling, support and referrals.
 The Abortion Rights Coalition of Canada also maintains an up-to-date list of abortion clinics across the country, though it doesn’t include medical abortion providers or hospitals.